-How common is HPV infection of the throat?
+How common is human papilloma virus (HPV) infection of the throat?

 The most frequent subtype of tonsillar HPV detected is HPV-16, a high-risk subtype of HPV for oropharyngeal (mouth and pharynx) cancer.
-About two thirds of oropharyngeal cancers have HPV DNA in them.
+About 2/3 of oropharyngeal cancers have HPV DNA in them.
 Infection with HPV-16 occurs in about 1% of men and women.

 Evidence strongly suggests that tonsillar HPV is predominantly transmitted by sexual contact.
 An increase in oral sex is suspected as the cause of the increase in the prevalence of tonsillar HPV infection, although several sexual behaviors seem to be related to oral HPV prevalence.
 The risk of infection increases with an increasing number of lifetime or recent sexual partners for any type of sexual behavior (ie, vaginal sex, oral sex).
 With 20 or more lifetime sexual partners, the prevalence of oral HPV infection reaches 20%.
 Smokers are also at greater risk than nonsmokers, with current heavy smokers at particularly high risk.

-What are the signs and symptoms of HPV infection?
+What are the signs and symptoms of human papilloma virus (HPV) infection?

 Most people with oral HPV infections have no symptoms and therefore do not realize that they are infected and can transmit the virus to a partner.

-What are the consequences of tonsillar HPV infection?
+What are the consequences of tonsillar human papilloma virus (HPV) infection?

 Tonsillar HPV infection can cause oropharyngeal cancer.
 An increase in the incidence of oropharyngeal cancer has paralleled the increased prevalence of tonsillar HPV infection.
 However, the vast majority of people with tonsillar HPV infections do not develop cancer because the subtypes of HPV with which they are infected are not linked to development of cancer.
 Although millions of Americans have tonsillar HPV, fewer than 15,000 get HPV-positive oropharyngeal cancers annually.

-Are there any signs that are specific for HPV-positive oral cancer?
+Are there any signs that are specific for human papilloma virus (HPV)-positive oral cancer?

 Unfortunately, these are late signs of the disease.